oferwald/transposh/readme.txt

 Donate link: http://transposh.org/donate/
 Tags: translation, widget, filter, buddypress, bilingual, multilingual, transposh, translate, language, crowdsourcing, context, wiki, RTL, Hebrew, Spanish, French, Russian, English, Arabic, Portuguese
 Requires at least: 2.8
-Tested up to: 3.1.3
+Tested up to: 3.2.1
 Stable tag: %VERSION%

-Transposh filter allows in context quick translation of websites, it allows you to crowd-source the translation to your users
+Transposh adds best of breed translation support to wordpress, 65 languages are automatically translated and can be manually corrected with ease.

 == Description ==
 Transposh translation filter for WordPress offers a unique approach to blog translation.
 It allows your blog to combine automatic translation with human translation aided by your users with an easy to use in-context interface.